 It's a question with somewhat mixed findings, but the bottom line is clear: Broadly speaking, marriage is good for your health.

 Not everyone who can get married chooses to, and many who want to still haven't found that certain someone.
 Someone who hasn't entered into the institution is not necessarily at risk of poor health.
-Likewise, there are many people in unhappy and unhealthy
+Likewise, there are many people in unhappy and unhealthy marriages, so just because you have a license you're not automatically healthier.

 But married couples who are satisfied with their relationships enjoy better physical and mental health compared with unmarried people.
 They live longer and are less likely to suffer from long-term illness and disability.